-The federal CARES Act provides emergency funding to help students cover some expenses related to the disruption of campus operations due to the coronavirus.
+The federal Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) provides emergency funding to help students cover some expenses related to the disruption of campus operations due to the coronavirus.
 Funds can be used toward the cost of attendance, food, housing, course materials, technology, health care, child care or similar expenses directly associated with the COVID-19 pandemic.

 Cares Act Report